vechain/vechain-sdk-js/docs/transactions.md

     type TransactionBody
 } from '@vechain-sdk/core';
 import { expect } from 'expect';

+// In this example a multiple clause transaction is
+// created, signed, encoded and then decoded

 // Define multiple clauses
 const clauses: TransactionClause[] = [